cezaraugusto/brave-location/README.md

 <img alt="Brave" align="right" src="https://cdn.jsdelivr.net/gh/extension-js/media@db5deb23fbfa85530f8146718812972998e13a4d/browser_logos/svg/brave.svg" width="10.5%" />

-* Finds Brave in the following channel order: `stable` / `beta` / `nightly`.
+* By default checks only `stable`.
+Optionally, can cascade to `beta` / `nightly`.
 * Supports macOS / Windows / Linux
 * Works both as an ES module or command-line tool

 ## Support table

 This table lists the default locations where Brave is typically installed for each supported platform and channel.
-The package checks these paths (in order) and returns the first one found.
+By default, only the Stable channel is checked.
+When fallback is enabled, the package checks these paths (in order) and returns the first one found.

 <table>
   <thead>